usnistgov/MATS/README.md

+Full Documentation for the MATS project can be found on the [MATS project page](https://pages.nist.gov/MATS/)

-**The purpose of this project is to develop a NIST based multi-spectrum fitting tool that allows the flexibility to test and adapt to experimental/data-driven needs.
-The tool uses HAPI and LMFit as the engine for spectral fitting.**
+**The purpose of the MATS project is to develop a NIST based multi-spectrum fitting tool for spectroscopic data that allows the flexibility to test and adapt to experimental/data-driven needs.
+This software allows for the use of several commonly-used spectroscopic line profiles (Voigt, Nelkin-Ghatak, speed-dependent Voigt, speed-dependent Nelkin-Ghatak, and Hartmann-Tran) and allows for pressure, temperature, and composition constraints to be imposed on solutions.
+In addition to fitting experimental spectra, MATS can generate simulated spectra, which allows for its use as an error analysis tool.
+The tool uses existing python applications such as the HITRAN Application Programming Interface (HAPI) and LMFit as the engine for spectral fitting.**

 The package is based on spectrum objects, which read in x, y column of the wavenumber and absorption from a file.
 Additionally, the spectrum object contains information on the pressure, temperature (and nominal temperature), etalons, and sample composition, and baseline behavior.
 Spectrum object also allows for segmentation of the spectrum through a segment column.
 The spectrum objects are bundled together to form a dataset object, which is the collection of spectra that are being analyzed.